This is part one of a three-part series. Click here for part two and here for part three

 North to South

-We entered Yellowstone National Park from the north and into Mammoth Hot Springs from the gateway town of Gardner, Montana and chose mid-September to avoid the crowds but even on this September day, there was a line at the park entrance at mid-morning.
+We entered Yellowstone National Park from the north and into Mammoth Hot Springs from the gateway town of Gardner, Montana in mid-September to avoid the crowds, but even on this September day, there was a line at the park entrance at mid-morning.
 We stopped at the visitor center and did our national park business (stamp, talk to the ranger) and proceeded to Tower along the northern portion of the Grand Loop.
 The road followed Yellowstone River, high on the south side as the scenery got increasingly grand with elevation.
-The road twisted alternately through pine forests and open vistas where the river was visible.
+The road twisted alternately through pine forests and open vistas, where the river was visible.

 We Found the Lost Lake